dizzacnd/time-tracker/README.md

 This is a sample application that demonstrates a time tracking tool for a team.

 ## Tech Stack
-* Node.js
+* Node.js v18.16.0
 * Vue 3
 * Vue-router 4
 * Bootstrap 5

 ## Features
-* Time Entry with task description
+* Time entry with task description
 * Weekly and daily Summary

 ## Prerequisites